This post has been updated as of June 2019

 If your brand is struggling to provide a seamless digital experience, you should consider integrating your email marketing and social media efforts.

-Before you can start sending your social media following asks to sign up for your email newsletter, you have to assess where you stand right now.
+Before you can start sending your social media following requests to sign up for your email newsletter, you have to assess where you stand right now.

 If you have a separate social media team, start by meeting with them.
 When you do, ask the following questions: